 The Marquand Chapel program is led by the dean of chapel and a team of professional staff.
 Each year the chapel team also includes a number of student chapel ministers, musicians, and choir directors.
 Opportunities to join the team are posted each term.
 The chapel team hosts regular sessions for the community to process their chapel experience, bring feedback and suggestions, and take part in planning services.
 A worship committee, with representatives from staff, faculty, and students, provides another forum for discussion.

 There are other opportunities for worship at YDS—in the Henri Nouwen Chapel on the lower level of the library, and at St. Luke’s Chapel at the Berkeley Center.
 Services in these chapels are organized by various denominational groups.
-Daily weekday worship at Berkeley Divinity School is open to all YDS students.
+Daily and weekly worship services offered by Berkeley Divinity School and Andover Newton Seminary at Yale are open to all YDS students.

 A rich variety of worship is offered by many religious traditions throughout the University.
 Yale’s historic University Church at Battell Chapel offers ecumenical Christian Sunday morning worship.
 The Chaplain’s Office, directed by Yale University Chaplain Sharon M.K.
 Kugler, offers or coordinates programs of worship and spiritual reflection throughout campus and is a point of contact for connections with all major religious faiths within Yale and throughout New Haven.
 Resources are listed at http://chaplain.yale.edu.